randyrossi/bmc64/NETWORKING.md

 - The modem resolves DNS names and opens TCP connections.
 - The default TCP port is `23`; a different port can be supplied in the dial string.
-- Basic Telnet negotiation is handled.
+- Basic Telnet negotiation is handled for BBS-style connections.
 Telnet control bytes are kept out of the data delivered to the C64 terminal.
+- C64 OS CNP traffic on port `6400` is binary-transparent.
+Every byte, including `0xff`, reaches C64 OS unchanged.
 - The connection is outbound only.
 BMC64 does not listen for incoming modem calls or provide a BBS server.